Synvani/synvani.github.io/_posts/2024-09-20-avata-in-the-dark.md

 ### Printing Material

 When it comes to hobbyist 3D printing, it usually comes down to PLA or PETG.
-PLA is kind of the "default" – it prints easily, doesn't warp much, and is perfect for quick prototypes or little decorative parts.
+PLA is kind of the "default" – it prints easily, doesn't warp much, and is perfect for quick prototypes.
 PETG, on the other hand, is a bit tougher (literally).
 It needs higher temps and a bit more fine-tuning to avoid stringing, but it pays off with parts that are stronger, more flexible, and way better at handling moisture or outdoor use.
-I've found that once you get the hang of PETG, it's awesome for anything fsunctional, while PLA still wins for quick, clean prints with zero fuss.

 For the first run I treated the print like an MVP: go fast, validate fit, then iterate.
 PLA gave me a quick, clean prototype.
 Once the geometry is proven, PETG can be the "production" version with more durability.

 ### Orientation
-Since our design uses flexible arms, it's quite clear the highest stress runs along the length of those arms.
+Since our design uses flexible arms, the bending stress runs along the length of those arms.
 That means the way you orient the part on the print bed can make a huge difference in how strong (or weak) it ends up.
 By lining up the arms so the layer lines run along them instead of across them, you give the print way more resistance to snapping when flexed.
-It's one of those little tweaks that doesn't take any extra time but pays off big when you start actually using the part.
+It's one of those little tweaks that doesn't take any extra time but pays off when you start actually using the part.

 ![3D printing orientation](80_print-orientation.png){: w='500' h='500' }
 _Recommended orientation for 3D printing_

 ### Attachment
-Now with a few printed models and the LEDs at hand, I needed to attach them together – this was easily done by using **outdoor-rated double-sided tape**.
-Good quality tape designed to work in heat and moisture conditions will hold forever (not much strain on it since our parts are extremely lightweight).
+Now with a few printed models and the LEDs at hand, I needed to attach them together – this was easily done with **outdoor-rated double-sided tape**.
+Good quality tape designed to work in heat and moisture conditions will hold forever (not much stress on the bond since our parts are quite lightweight).
 It is actually very likely to outlast the drone itself.

 Here are some final pictures of the LEDs and mounts: